 Updates on coronavirus (COVID-19) and diabetes

-We’re working hard to always get you the most up-to-date information and latest news, especially as lockdown eases and people start to leave their homes more.
+We’re working hard to always get you the most up-to-date information and latest news, especially as lockdown eases in some parts of the UK and people start to leave their homes more.
 Here is our latest guidance on coronavirus for people with diabetes.

-Being asked to stay at home or avoid other people is a difficult thing to do.
+Not being able to go out as much or avoid other people is a difficult thing to do.
 But having diabetes to think about as well as everything else in life can feel overwhelming.
 Stress can affect your blood sugar levels, so we’ve got some useful advice to help you manage all sorts of emotions including stress.

 Make sure you know your sick day rules.
 And if you usually use diabetes tech and supplies, make sure you've got these to hand – like hypo treatments or blood glucose and ketone testing tech.
 If you’re self-isolating or shielding, don't forget to let friends and family know and keep them regularly updated.